ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

-This program reads an orography file, determines which points are inland from water, then writes out a mask record that identifies these points.
+This program reads an orography file, determines which points are inland from the ocean, then writes out a mask record that identifies these points.

 Code structure
 --------------